sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - High pages warranty: 30 lakh for 1 year
 - High Recommended Monthly Duty Cycle
 - Color or Monochrome Inkjet
+  - Make sure digital inkjet coated paper is supported in your printer.
+"My pigment ink printer does not support it.
+Takes a very long time to dry." - KN
 - Print, Scan, Copy and Fax
 - Auto Document Feeder (ADF) - 150 A1 or A2 or A3+ sheets
 - Digital cut sheet fed Ink Tank Printer